GLP-1 Companion · Guides

 TL;DR

 GLP-1 medications reduce appetite, slow digestion, and often cause constipation.
 Fiber supplementation can help, but the type, dose, and timing all matter.
-Chicory inulin at 12g/day is the only fiber with an EU-authorized health claim for bowel function.
-Psyllium is better tolerated initially.
-Both have a role.
+Psyllium provides fast mechanical relief.
+Chicory inulin is the only fiber with an EU-authorized health claim for bowel function.
+PHGG offers a gentle middle ground.
+Each works through a different mechanism, and they can be combined.
 Start low, go slow, and drink water.
-This guide covers everything: the mechanism, the evidence, the practical protocol, and the pitfalls nobody warns you about.
+This guide covers the mechanism, the evidence, the practical protocol, and the common mistakes.

 Who this guide is for

 You are taking a GLP-1 receptor agonist medication.
 Maybe semaglutide (Ozempic for diabetes, Wegovy for weight management).
 Maybe tirzepatide (Mounjaro, Zepbound).
-Maybe you’re considering one.
+Maybe you are considering one.

 Why GLP-1 medications change the fiber equation

-Three mechanisms compound to create a specific fiber problem:
+Three factors compound to create a specific fiber problem:

-1. Reduced food intake.
+Reduced food intake.
 The medication works.
 You eat less.
-And because the average European diet provides only 16-24 grams of fiber per day (against a recommended 25-30g), eating less food means your already-insufficient fiber intake drops further.
+The average European diet provides only 16-24g of fiber per day against a recommended 25-30g, so eating less food means an already-insufficient fiber intake drops further.
 If you were getting 18g from a full diet, you might now be getting 10-12g.
 The European fiber gap is the baseline problem.
-GLP-1 medications make it worse.
+GLP-1 medications widen it.

-3. Reduced fluid intake.
+Reduced fluid intake.
 GLP-1 medications can blunt thirst signaling.
 Many users report drinking less water without realizing it.
-Dehydration is one of the most common and most overlooked factors in GLP-1-related constipation.
+Dehydration is one of the most common and most overlooked contributors to GLP-1-related constipation.

-The result is a vicious cycle: less food means less fiber, slower digestion means harder stool, less water means everything dries out further.
+The result: less food means less fiber, slower digestion means harder stool, less water means everything compounds.
 The people who need more fiber are physiologically set up to get less of it.

 For a detailed breakdown of the constipation mechanism specifically, see our GLP-1 constipation guide.